 Andrew Hamilton (1676 - 1741) was a Scottish immigrant and lawyer who settled in Philadelphia.
 In 1735 in New York he successfully defended a printer, John Zenger, against a charge of libel.
 This case set the precedent that established truth as a defense against a charge of libel.
 From his success in this case he inspired the phrase "Philadelphia lawyer," which is a term used to describe a shrewd and effective lawyer.
 Andrew held various government posts in the Pennsylvania colony, selected and purchased the site for the Pennsylvanis State House, did the initial design work for the State House, and did legal work for the Penn family including settling the estate after William Penn's death in 1718.
 For this legal help to the Penn family Andrew was given a portion of Springettsbury by Penn's second wife, Hannah Callowhill Penn.
 He purchased adjacent land for a total of 153 acres, and called the estate Bush Hill, extending from 12th to 19th Street and from Vine to Coates (now Fairmount) Street.
-He built his manor at the current site of the third Philadelphia Mint, now part of the Community College of Philadelphia.
+He built his manor on what is now the south side of the 1700 block of Spring Garden Street, today part of the Community College of Philadelphia.

 Detail from Map of Philadelphia and parts adjacent, Nicholas Scull, 1777.
 From the American Philosophical Society